Wegovy is a brand-name prescription drug. It’s FDA-approved for long-term weight management when used with exercise and a low calorie diet.

 If you think Wegovy could be a good weight management option for you, talk with your doctor.
 They can help determine whether Wegovy might be right for you and provide a prescription.

 If you get a Wegovy prescription through Calibrate or Ro Body, we encourage you to tell your doctor.
-It’s important that your doctor know about all medications you take.
+It’s important that your doctor knows about all medications you take.

 Wegovy is approved for long-term weight management when used along with exercise and a low calorie diet.
-It isn’t known if Wegovy is safe or effective when used with other weight loss or weight management drugs.
+It is unknown if Wegovy is safe or effective when used with other weight loss or weight management drugs.

-Note: Wegovy should not be used with other glucagon-like peptide-1 (GLP-1) agonists.
+Note: You should not use Wegovy with other glucagon-like peptide-1 (GLP-1) agonists.
 (GLP-1 agonists is the group of drugs that Wegovy belongs to.)

 Wegovy can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Wegovy.
 These lists do not include all possible side effects.

 For more information about the possible side effects of Wegovy, talk with your doctor or pharmacist.
-They can give you tips on how to manage any side effects that may be concerning or bothersome.
+They can give you tips on how to manage any side effects that may concern or bother you.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to notify the FDA about a side effect you’ve had with Wegovy, you can do so through MedWatch.